IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/icon.md

 ### Mirrored

 Some icons need to look a little different when used in Right-to-Left(RTL) mode.
-For that reason we provide a `mirrored` attirbute that, when set, flips the icon horizontally.
+For that reason we provide a `mirrored` attribute that, when set, flips the icon horizontally.

 ```html
 <igc-icon name="search" mirrored></igc-icon>